2026 Vendor Ranking

 Django / Flask / FastAPI / API delivery10Checkout, pricing and integration services depend on itBackend portfolio and architecture signals

-Delivery-model flexibility10Buyers need staff aug, dedicated teams, or projectsPublished engagement models
+Delivery-model flexibility10Buyers need staff augmentation, dedicated teams, or projectsPublished engagement models

 Governance, QA, code review & security10Payment and personal data raise the delivery-risk barStated practices, security controls, compliance posture